 You and your students will find and submit newspaper articles that will help the Museum and other researchers better understand this important, but under-researched, aspect of Holocaust history.
 Your discoveries will join those of other citizen historians which are available to the public on this website.

 History Unfolded is part of a larger Museum initiative on how Americans responded to Nazism, from the party’s rise in the 1930s through the Holocaust and World War II.
-The keystone of the initiative is an exhibition that will open in 2018.
-History Unfolded will be accepting new research contributions through the end of the 2021 spring semester.
+The keystone of the initiative is an exhibition that opened in 2018.
+History Unfolded will be accepting new research contributions through the end of the 2022 spring semester.